highamm/datascience234/docs/06-basics.md

 ### `<date>` Class

-The `<date>` class is used for dates, and the `<datetime>` class is used for Dates with times. `R` requries a very specific format for dates and times.
+The `<date>` class is used for dates, and the `<datetime>` class is used for Dates with times. `R` requires a very specific format for dates and times.
 Note that, while to the human eye, both of the following variables contain dates, only one is of class `<date>`:

 ```r